 (d) The preparation time to the start of the game shall be within 2 minutes, if it exceeds this, it shall be defeated.
 However, if there is an application for late arrival by a participant or an agent during the preparation time, we will wait for the participants to be ready.
-Give a red card every 2 minutes from the time the preparation time passes.
+When the preparation time has passed, it will be 1 down and give a red card every 2 minutes thereafter.